Evg286/PyramidWizard/README.md

 # PyramidWizard
-A flexible pyramid builder, run the code and customize the angle, brick-type and height of your pyramid
+A pyramid wizard, run the code and customize the angle, brick-type and height of your pyramid